Apply Now: YLD Microgrant Program

 - Microgrant recipients may be asked to write a blog or participate in a video for Federation Marketing purposes that describes what the Microgrant enabled the applicant or the applicant’s organization to do and how the project benefitted from the Microgrant.

-- Prior to disbursement of funds, receipts/invoices totaling the amount of the Microgrant will need to be submitted.
+- Prior to disbursement of funds, proof of purchase totaling the amount of the Microgrant will need to be submitted.